nimedev/angular-es6/README.md

 - [npm](https://www.npmjs.com/), installed with Node.js.
 Used to install development dependencies (Gulp).
 - [gulp](http://gulpjs.com/), a build tool.
 - [jspm](http://jspm.io/), a package manager for SystemJS.
-- [sass](http://sass-lang.com/install), a CSS preprocessor used for styling.

 **To install dependencies:**